Timeline of Events in the Struggle for Freedom of Expression in Vietnam

 September 1, 2017: Former political prisoner Nguyen Van Tuc was arrested under Article 79 for ties to the Brotherhood for Democracy.

-September 4, 2017: Assailants backing the government attacked Catholic priest Nguyen Duy Tan and members of his community at their church, in the latest string of attacks on Catholic groups for speaking out against the government.
+September 4, 2017: Assailants backing the government attacked Catholic priest Nguyen Duy Tan and members of his community at their church, in the latest string of attacks on Catholic groups and activists for speaking out against the government.

 September 18, 2017: Nguyen Van Oai was sentenced to five years in prison under Article 304 (“failing to execute probation”) in a closed-off trial.